These 9 flannel sheet sets are as sophisticated as they are cozy

 Coyuchi Cloud Brushed Flannel Sheets

 For heavyweight comfort, organic soft home goods brand Coyuchi’s Cloud bedding is the way to go.
-Their soft, thick Turkish cotton flannel sheets weigh in at six-ounces and are extra luxurious to slip under on a cold winter’s night.
+Its soft, thick Turkish cotton flannel sheets weigh in at six ounces and are extra luxurious to slip under on a cold winter’s night.

 Belle Epoque Flannel Sheet Sets